 “People are excited and want to move to where villages are,” says Rita Kostiuk, National Coordinator for the Village to Village Network, an organization that provides resources, support, ideas and best-practices to villages at all stages of development.
-“I think benefits the whole person; mind, body and soul.
+“I think [the village] benefits the whole person; mind, body and soul.
 As we educate the federal government on how well it’s working, we’ll start seeing even more.”

 Silver Sage Cohousing in Boulder.
 Photo courtesy McCamant and Durrett Architects and Wonderland Hill Development Co.

 Bringing the notion of community living home, a concept known as cohousing is emerging as a cost-effective way to create lives of sharing and connectedness.
 Cohousing originated in the 1960s in Denmark, and was brought to the U.S. by Charles Durrett, who observed while studying in Copenhagen the communities created through cohousing..

 “On my walk to the train station every morning and afternoon I noticed that there was no life in a lot of the buildings.
 Then there was this cluster of houses that people seemed to know each other and would sit down and have a cup of tea and a conversation,” he says.
 “People would come and go from this building that apparently no one lived [in] but everyone lived [in].”